Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

       .. literalinclude:: grpc-json-schemas/GetBlocksAtHeight.json
          :language: json

-.. function:: GetAncestors(blockHash: BlockHash, amount: Amount) -> JsonResponse
+.. function:: GetAncestors(block_hash: BlockHash, amount: Amount) -> JsonResponse

    Get a list of the blocks preceding the given block.
 The list will contain at most ``amount`` blocks.

-   :param blockHash: The block to get ancestors of.
+   :param block_hash: The block to get ancestors of.
-   :type blockHash: |grpc-block-hash|_
+   :type block_hash: |grpc-block-hash|_
    :param UInt64 amount: The requested number of ancestors.
    :returns: A list of block hashes, or ``null`` if the block hash is malformed
              or doesn't exist.